Save big (up to $1,875) on small business tools with our free membership, business.com+

 Open row

-To help make this critical technology more accessible, here’s what SMB owners need to know about cloud encryption.
+To simplify this critical topic, here’s what SMB owners should know about cloud encryption and how it keeps their data secure.

 What is cloud encryption?